1975 British Mount Everest Southwest Face expedition: Preparations

 A lesson learned from the 1973 Japanese expedition (and the 1952 Swiss expedition) was that any attempt should be as early as possible after the monsoon was over and this meant the trek from Kathmandu to Base Camp had to be during the monsoon.
 Another attempt using the "Whillans Chimney" above Camp 6 would have meant establishing a seventh camp and so a route to the left of the Great Central Gully would be taken on the same line that the earliest Japanese climbers had tried.
 Camp 6 would be established on the upper snowfield and a long traverse would be taken to the Southeast Ridge.
 To complete the traverse, climb the ridge, and return would be a very long day – a bivouac on the return might well be necessary.
 To get into a position to do this a large support team would need to make a rapid ascent up the central gully so very careful logistical planning would be necessary.
-Supplementary oxygen would be used above Camp 4 for climbers and Camp 5 for sherpas and 4000 m of fixed rope would be used up the face (fixed rope in the Icefall and climbing rope would be additional).
+Supplementary oxygen would be used above Camp 4 for climbers and Camp 5 for sherpas.
+4000 m of fixed rope would be used up the face (fixed rope in the Icefall and climbing rope would be additional).

 A management committee, chaired by Lord Hunt (John Hunt of the 1953 British Mount Everest expedition), was set up for what would be an expensive, siege-style operation.
 Peter Boardman was later to remark "for a mountaineer, surely a Bonington Everest expedition is one of the last great Imperial experiences life can offer."
 Bonington and his agent knew a director of Barclays Bank International and they approached him to see if the bank would provide sponsorship.
 Barclays not only agreed to provide the £100,000 requested but agreed to cover any overspend.
 This caused complaints from customers of the bank and a question was asked in Parliament.

 In an era before personal computers, meticulous logistical planning was done on a mainframe computer owned by Ian McNaught Davis's computer firm and programmed by a professional programmer.